-- Beech-Nut Yogurt Melties– These were the very first snack I tried with Ava (besides actual purees), and in the beginning I was so nervous, I would break them down into quarter pieces.
-Beech_Nut definitely melts much easier than other brands I’ve tried, a few others even felt chalky as I would try to break them down and a little chewy in Ava’s mouth.
+- Beech-Nut Yogurt Melties.
+These were the very first snack I tried with Ava besides actual purees.
+In the beginning I was so nervous, I would break them down into quarter pieces.
+BeechNut pieces definitely melt much easier than other brands I’ve tried.
+A few others even felt chalky as I would try to break them down, and they seemed a little chewy in Ava’s mouth.
 Plus, their “real food promise” and “just 10 ingredients” label make me feel confident in their nutrition, so I bring these absolutely everywhere!

-- Happy Baby Teethers– The box describes these as “gentle teething wafers” and they are exactly that!
+- Happy Baby Teethers.
+The box describes these as “gentle teething wafers” and they are exactly that!
 From the Yogurt Melties I moved to these sweet little organic (YAY!) cookies, and Ava has adored them.
-Before her teeth emerged, and before she was able to hold the cookie herself and bring it to her mouth, I would break the wafer into tiny little pieces and feed them to her.
+Before her teeth emerged, and before she was able to hold the cookie and feed herself, I would break the wafer into little pieces and feed them to her.
 The wafer almost immediately softens in her mouth so she hasn’t had any trouble getting these down.
-Now she’s holding the entire cookie herself and gnawing off little bites, which seems to really soothe her on the days her gums are aching most!
+Now she’s holding the entire cookie herself and gnawing off little bites, which seems to really soothe her on the days her gums are aching most.

-- Gerber Yogurt Blends– Just last month Ava really started to fly through formula cans, and we all know just how expensive that bill can be!
-So I started looking for ways to fill up her plump little belly to eliminate a bottle here and there: bring in the yogurt!
-From the start Ava couldn’t get enough of these yogurts.
+- Gerber Yogurt Blends.
+Just last month Ava really started to fly through formula cans, and we all know just how expensive that bill can be!
+So I started looking for ways to fill up her plump little belly to eliminate a bottle here and there.
+Bring in the yogurt!
+From the start Ava couldn’t get enough of this yogurt.
 They are free of preservatives, artificial flavors and artificial sweeteners.
 Yes, Gerber has done it again!
 Ava gets one of these for breakfast every other day, and occasionally I add a spoonful of Gerber Oatmeal if we’ve got a long morning ahead of us.

-Not only do all of these snacks for early feeders help them learn the basics of swallowing solids, but they also encourage early fine motor development as they practice self-feeding.
+Not only do all of these early feeder snacks help them learn the basics of swallowing solids, but they also encourage early fine motor development as they practice self-feeding.
 Ava is my second angel babe, and as they say, the second time around you’re much more at ease.
 If you’re nervous about introducing baby snacks don’t let anyone pressure you!
-Do it at your own pace and when you’re ready, give the Yogurt Melties a try.
+Do it at your own pace and when you’re ready, give the Yogurt Melties your first try.
 I’m always looking to add to Ava’s menu, so if you have a baby snack you absolutely love, let me know!